An Activist’s Guide to Information Security

 Messengers / Chat

-TL;DR: don’t use the rest and skip down to Jabber below
+TL;DR: don’t use the rest and skip down to Jabber below, and use Signal for outside people (e.g. Journalists) that you can’t get to use Jabber.

 In order to figure out who of your contacts uses the same application, the apps generally require uploading information on all of them to their servers (source), but they do so in various degrees from grabbing the whole address book to just uploading an obscured form of the phone numbers.
 The privacy implications of this for activist are huge, because one person uploading an anonymous number with the person’s real name will ruin their effort.

 Whatsapp is by far the most successful mobile messenger to date, and recently they too claim to support “end to end” encryption (everything is encrypted between you and the people you talk to).
-However, because the source code to their programs is not open, there is no way to check if there is a secret master key for law enforcement.
-Even if there is not, they can still disclose who you are communicating with and when.
+However, the source code to their programs is not open.
+There are issues with their end-to-end encryption, though they appear non-intentional (source 1, 2, 3).
+In the past it has been possible for anyone to get profile details for any phone number (source) and people can still snoop on any Whatsapp user’s online status (source).

 Basically the same holds for Threema, as their software is not Open Source either.

 Now, Signal.
-They are a lot more privacy minded than the rest of the phone number based messenger crowd.
+The folks behind Signal are a lot more privacy minded than the rest of the phone number based messenger crowd and they were first to make end-to-end encrypted group chats feasible.
+Our take is that claims of broken end-to-end encryption are inaccurate and actually based on cracking the individual mobile device, not Signal’s encryption itself.
 Whilst they still technically get to see all the patterns of communication (but not the content) (source), at least their founder comes from a more trustworthy background (source; and he has some pretty funny stories, too).
-Still, the system is centralized and while the clients are Open Source, they maintain tight control over their network.
-Signal is only available on Android with Google Services / Google Play and iOS and Signal’s inventor actively asks alternative software to leave the network (source).
-People find elaborate ways to get around the need for a phone number (guide) and make Signal work without Google Services (1, 2, 3).
-Altogether this makes Signal a good choice for people who use Google-enabled Android or Apple smartphones anyway, but better tools exist for people who need more security than mobile platforms provide.
+Still, the system is centralized and while the software is Open Source, they maintain tight control over their network.
+Signal is available for iOS and Android.
+Once one of these apps is registered, a Desktop software can be linked to the app, after which Signal can be used on a laptop or desktop computer without a mobile device.
+On Android, Signal is also available outside Google Play via https://signal.org/android/apk/, but Signal’s inventor actively asks alternative software to leave the network (source).
+People find elaborate ways to get around the need for a phone number (guide).
+Altogether this makes Signal a good choice for people who use Android or Apple smartphones anyway, but better tools exist for people who need more security than mobile platforms provide.

 Jabber / XMPP